symfony/symfony-docs/cookbook/security/session_expiration.rst

                 'main'=> array(
                     // ...
                     'session_expiration' => array(
-                        'expiration_url' => /session-expired
+                        'expiration_url' => '/session-expired',
                     )
                 ),
             ),
         ));

-To detect idle sessions, this firewall checks the last used timestamp stored in the session metadata bag.
+To detect idle sessions, the firewall checks the last used timestamp stored in the session metadata bag.
 Beware that this value could be not as accurate as expected if you :doc:`limit metadata writes </cookbook/session/limit_metadata_writes>`.